marina601/scooter-circle/TESTING.md

 ### Home Page
   - During manual testing noticed that call to action button at the bottom of the page was not big enough and the text overlayed the background colour of the button, especially on the iPhone.
   - Fix: removed extra classes from the link and re-used the link style from the *Contact Page*, which solved the issue

+### Filter functionality
+  - I came across an issue, when sorting price in filter function.
+All the filters were working except the price, which was not returning the values in order.
+  - Fixed the issue by changing the data type the database was reasiving, originally it was a string, however I changed it to intigure, which solved the problem.
+  - I have also ensured when the new product is created the data recieved by the database is intiger by wrapping the value from the input field.
+    - `"product_price": int(request.form.get("product_price"))`

 ##### back to [content](#table-of-content)